reslp/reproducibility-workshop/day-2/exercise-2-docker-intro.rst

 --------------------

 While volumes are very helpful when sharing data between containers, it is often also necessary to copy files between the host and the container.
 It is possible to find your created volumes (they are just folders on your host computer), but they are usally stored in place we don't normally access (e.g. on Linux Docker stores them in :bash:`/usr/lib/docker/volumes`).
 We could navigate to this directory and copy data frame there.
-However, you can also bin-mount directories directly to your containers again using the :bash:`-v` flag in :bash:`docker run`:
+However, you can also bind-mount directories directly to your containers again using the :bash:`-v` flag in :bash:`docker run`:

 .. code-block:: bash